pwilliams-ck/product-dev-net/README.md

 - `fzf` - Fuzzy file finding
 - `rg` - Ripgrep, faster `grep`, repects hidden files
 - `dust` - Fancy `du` for disk usage.
 Just run `dust`

+## Conclusion

+This is inspired by my other repo for automating the set up of my developer environmet, you can check it out [here](https://github.com/pwilliams-ck/product-dev).
+There is some other neat stuff related to `neovim`, `tmux`, and `fzf`, among others.